 Additional Costs to Consider Before Renting an RV

 On average, depending on the location, the space size, and the connections offered, campsite fees can range from $25 to $100 per night.
-Some campgrounds can offer you a resort-like luxury with complete amenities from swimming pools and clubhouses.
+Some campgrounds can offer you resort-like luxury, complete with amenities from swimming pools to clubhouses.

 If you want to try to avoid paying for campgrounds read more on our complete guide to boondocking here.